-- 3.15.
-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - Protecting children from maltreatment, - Preventing impairment of children's mental and physical health or development, - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Acting to enable all children to have the best outcomes.
+- Preventing impairment of children's mental and physical health or development, - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Acting to enable all children to have the best outcomes.

-Safeguarding Adults
+18afeguarding Adults

-3.16.
-Safeguarding Adults means protecting an adult's right to live in safety, free from abuse and neglect.
-It is about people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult's wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.
+- 183 3.16.
+Safeguarding Adults means protecting an adult's right to live in safety, free from abuse and neglect. - 184 It is about people and organisations working together to prevent and stop both the risks and experience of abuse - or neglect, while at the same time making sure that the adult's wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action. - 3.17.
+The statutory guidance enshrines the six principles of adults safeguarding:

-- 3.17.
-The statutory guidance enshrines the six principles of adults safeguarding: - Empowerment presumption of person led decisions and informed consent - Prevention it is better to act before harm occurs - Proportionality proportionate and least intrusive response appropriate to the risk presented - Protection support and representation for those in greatest need - Partnerships local solutions through services working with their communities - Accountability accountability and transparency in delivering safeguarding - 3.18.
+- Empowerment presumption of person led decisions and informed consent - Prevention it is better to act before harm occurs - Proportionality proportionate and least intrusive response appropriate to the risk presented - Protection support and representation for those in greatest need - Partnerships local solutions through services working with their communities - Accountability accountability and transparency in delivering safeguarding - 3.18.
 Caretech has Safeguarding Adults at Risk (England) and Safeguarding Adults (Wales) policies and procedures, which apply to its Adults' Services.
 Both policies can be accessed via Rezume.
 Services operating in Wales can find their Safeguarding Regional Boards via this hyperlink, which provides access to local procedures for each Board https://safeguardingboard.wales/find-your-board/.

-The difference between safeguarding and child protection
+20be difference between safeguarding and child protection